rootiest/zippy_guides/guides/pico_can.md

 This command will list all the detected CAN devices on that CAN network.
 You should see the ID for the SKR-Pico.

-Write down/copy that id, we will need it in our `printer.cfg` file.
+Write down/copy that ID, we will need it in our `printer.cfg` file.

 In that file, you will need to change: